weslleyxm/VoiceChatUnity/README.md

 Considerations

 if you use this package using unity versions with Visual Scripting installed it is necessary to remove or remove Ionic.Zlib from the project plugins folder

+this package provides example of a simple pre-made instantiation on the network and the voice chat for each entity instantiated